-Here at Business Financial Services, we consider ourselves a “small business champion” and aspire to expand that role even more.
+Here at BFS Capital, we consider ourselves a “small business champion” and aspire to expand that role even more.
 For us, being a small business champion goes beyond helping business owners with their financing needs.
 We see our role as having several different facets, and our goal is to keep adding to those.

 Which brings me to my next point: a “small business champion” obviously has another meaning.
 Small businesses that stand out through their success, innovation, partnerships, ability to have a positive impact, and so forth without a doubt fit the bill of a true small business champion.
 Pointing out select small business champions can be tough, though.
 Because when you get right down to it, aren’t all small businesses champions in their own right?
 Some small businesses are going above and beyond in terms of being creative or unique, which makes them stand out from the pack.
 Here’s some food for thought in considering what makes a small business champion.
 Keep in mind these are subjective and by no means all inclusive.

 Expanded sense of purpose.
 Maybe their products or services make a contribution, or maybe they support a group or the community in other ways.
 Either way, these operations have made their purpose about more than just business.